 The Giants hired Tim Walton as secondary/cornerbacks coach on January 15, 2015.
 Walton, 43, is entering his 20th season in coaching.

 Tim Walton was hired as defensive coordinator of the St. Louis Rams on February 15, 2013.
+His defensive unit finished the season ranked 15th in the NFL (345.0 yards a game), including ninth vs. the run (102.9).
 Prior to joining the Rams, Walton served as the secondary coach/third down coordinator for the Detroit Lions.

 Walton joined the Lions as secondary coach in 2009.
 Before coming to Detroit, he was the defensive coordinator at the University of Memphis (2008) and had additional responsibilities coaching the safeties.
 Throughout his 14-year collegiate coaching career, Walton coached 13 players who were eventually drafted into the NFL, including five first round picks (Patriots S Brandon Merriweather, Seahawks CB Kelly Jennings, Giants CB Kenny Phillips, Redskins S LaRon Landry and Cardinals S Antrel Rolle) and four second round picks (S Idrees Bashir, WR/KR Devin Hester, S Michael Stone and CB Corey Webster).

 Detroit's secondary showed continued improvement in 2010 and garnered 10 interceptions which was more than the previous two seasons combined (7 in 2009; 1 in 2008).

 - CB Alphonso Smith, a second-year player who was acquired from Denver at the end of the 2010 preseason, led the team with a career-high five interceptions including one for a touchdown.